AJNOURI/COA/README.md

+# Are you ready for the COA exam?

 The following is a collection of exercices to get familiar with Openstack administration through the cli for the purpose of preparing for COA (Openstack Foundation Openstack Certified Administrator) exam:

 ### CLI administration section: